Gakuen Tengoku: In popular culture

 The first cover of this song was in 1988, Kyoko Koizumi covered the song in her studio album "Natsumero" and was made into a single in 1989.
 The single would reach at number three on the Oricon Weekly Singles Chart.
 It was used as the ending theme for the 1989 Japanese drama series Aishiatteru Kai!.
 In 2006, a cover by Wonder☆5 was used as the ending theme for the anime Twin Princess of Wonder Planet Gyu!.
 A musical ensemble of the song was featured in the anime Sound!
 Euphonium.
 In 2022, a cover by Rie Takahashi was used as the ending theme for episode six of Teasing Master Takagi-san season three.
 Around 27 seconds in the credits, the caption "ヤングの祭典" (Young Festival) can be seen on the blackboard which is a direct reference to the caption for the 3rd Tokyo Music Festival (Silver Canary Award category) held on May 16, 1974, at Hibiya Public Hall in which the group also performed and competed live.
+In 2024, a cover by Sumire Uesaka was used as the ending theme for episode one of Alya Sometimes Hides Her Feelings in Russian anime series.